-However, Mulkearn claimed he couldn’t remember asking priests about the abuse because he’d suffered a stroke and had problems with his memory.
+However, Mulkearns claimed he couldn’t remember asking priests about the abuse because he’d suffered a stroke and had problems with his memory.

-The Royal Commission wrapped up in December 2017 and found Mulkearn had known about several paedophile priests and instances of abuse throughout the 1970s.
+The Royal Commission wrapped up in December 2017 and found Mulkearns had known about several paedophile priests and instances of abuse throughout the 1970s.
 He did nothing to save or help the children.

 “This case study exposed a catastrophic failure in the leadership of the Diocese… the failure led to the suffering and often irreparable harm to children, their families and the wider community,” the Commission said.